aiplanethub/mini-bootcamp-introduction-to-python-basics-for-data-science/functions-and-packages/1455-Packages in Python.md

 * Similarly, as a directory can contain subdirectories and files, a Python package can have sub-packages and modules.
 * This leads to the following hierarchy:
   * Package Level: Directory/Folder of Python Scripts.
-    * Module LeveL: Within a package, each script is a module that performs a specific function.
+    * Module Level: Within a package, each script is a module that performs a specific function.
     * We can specify functions, methods, and variables in a script.
 * Thousands of packages are available in Python.
 * For data science, the commonly used packages are: